 3. Dried shrimp

-Dried Shrimp is an acquired taste, but if itʻs something you enjoy, but it definitely makes this list of favorite snacks.
-I particularly like the texture of it all and I enjoy the taste of fish.
+Dried shrimp is an acquired taste, but itʻs one of the Hawai’i snacks that many people enjoy — it definitely makes my list of favorite snacks.
+I particularly like the texture of it all, and I enjoy the taste of fish.
 It is really a hit and miss with this snack but as they say, donʻt knock it until you try it!

 4. Li Hing-Mui Anything

-Li Hing mui is a salted dried plum that is one of Hawaii’s most popular snacks.
-But people have found that the powder from this tasty treat has almost unlimited uses.
-This tangy, sweet add-on goes great with popcorn, citrus fruits, sour belts and even shave ice.
+Li Hing mui is a salted, dried plum that is one of the most popular of Hawai’i snacks.
+People have found that the powder from this tasty treat has almost unlimited uses.
+This tangy, sweet add-on goes great with popcorn, citrus fruits, sour belts, and even shave ice.
 Yum!

 5. Dried fruits

 Dried fruits are a must to bring during any huakaʻi (field trip)!
-Itʻs very easy to pack, and very delicious.
-One of the most favorite dried fruits in Hawaii would be the Li Hing mui dried mango.
-However, dried fruits vary from Li Hing mui mangos, to bananas, to apples and even apricots.
+Itʻs very easy to pack and very delicious.
+One of the most favorite dried fruits among Hawai’i snacks would be the li hing mui dried mango.
+However, dried fruits vary and include bananas, apples, and even apricots.
 So delish!

-Arare is another popular salty snack that is bite-sized rice crackers coated in a shoyu-sugar.
-Itʻs salty snack that is another thing that is hard to put down once you start eating it.
-Very popular in HawaiʻI, Arare can be found anywhere around the islands.
+Arare is another popular salty Hawai’i snack that is bite-sized rice crackers coated in a shoyu-sugar.
+Itʻs a salty snack that is another thing that is hard to put down once you start eating it.
+Very popular in HawaiʻI, arare can be found anywhere around the islands.
 Add it to popcorn during your next movie time and you won’t be disappointed.